 "Knowing your internal cartography takes a little learning. then once you become more aware you notice things that are uncomfortable and events that are - 'distress-ful 'before they ever become a problem."

-How is Somatics different from other therapies?
+How is Somatics different from other therapies and modalities?

 There are many choices when it comes to physical therapy.
 Osteopathy?
 Chiropractic?
 Physiotherapy?
 Sport massage?
 For an acute injury these therapies may be the route of choice.